Persona Matters: Effects of Activation Steering on Short Answer Generation and Scoring: Introduction

 \section{Introduction}

-Educational applications based on large language models (LLMs) are developing rapidly.
-Recent work shows progress in dialogue tutoring \cite{scarlatos2025training}, knowledge tracing in tutor-student conversations \cite{scarlatos2025exploring}, educational question answering \cite{wu2023towards}, and automated short-answer scoring and feedback \cite{jiang2024short, chamieh-etal-2024-llms, alghamdi2025leveraging, fateen2024beyond}.
-As these systems move from prototype to production, personalization is becoming a central design goal.
+Educational applications of large language models (LLMs) are advancing rapidly.
+Recent work demonstrates progress in dialogue tutoring \cite{scarlatos2025training}, knowledge tracing in tutor-student conversations \cite{scarlatos2025exploring}, educational question answering \cite{wu2023towards}, and automated short-answer scoring and feedback \cite{jiang2024short,chamieh-etal-2024-llms,alghamdi2025leveraging,fateen2024beyond}.
+As these systems move from prototype to deployment, personalization has become a central design goal.

-Personalization in educational AI requires models that can adapt not only content, but also interaction style.
-Studies report that LLMs show measurable competence on theory of mind evaluations and related social reasoning tasks, including above-chance performance on false-belief and other mental-state reasoning benchmarks \cite{kosinski2024evaluatinglargelanguagemodels, van-duijn-etal-2023-theory} and, in some settings, performance on selected evaluations comparable to that of children \cite{kosinski2024evaluatinglargelanguagemodels, van-duijn-etal-2023-theory}.
-Related work in human-AI interaction further suggests that AI roles and social framing shape user expectations and interaction patterns \cite{wang2024theory}.
-From an educational perspective, such adaptability could support more engaging instruction, more appropriate feedback, and better alignment with learner needs, which creates a practical need for techniques that can realize this personalization in a controlled way.
+Effective personalization in educational AI requires models that adapt not only content but also interaction style.
+Prior work suggests that LLMs can exhibit socially grounded behavior, including measurable competence on theory-of-mind evaluations and related social reasoning tasks, including above-chance performance on false-belief and other mental-state reasoning benchmarks \cite{kosinski2024evaluatinglargelanguagemodels}.
+In some settings, performance on selected evaluations is comparable to that of children \cite{van-duijn-etal-2023-theory}.
+In parallel, research in human-AI interaction shows that perceived roles and social framing significantly influence user expectations and engagement \cite{wang2024theory}.
+Together, these findings indicate that LLMs can express diverse interaction styles, creating opportunities for more engaging instruction, better-aligned feedback, and adaptive tutoring strategies.